-For more than 25 years, Pomona College has assembled some of the most amazing vacation tours imaginable for alumni and their families.
-An extension of the College’s educational mission and part of the Alumni Lifelong Learning Program, each trip is accompanied by top faculty to deepen your appreciation of the destination and offer intellectual richness.
+For more than 25 years, Pomona College has assembled some of the most amazing vacation tours imaginable for the Sagehen alumni and family community.
+An extension of the College’s educational mission and part of the Lifelong Learning Program, each trip is accompanied by Pomona faculty members to deepen your appreciation of the destination and offer rich intellectual insight.

-Join W.M.
-Keck Professor of Environmental Analysis Char Miller PZ ’75, PO P’03 for a once-in-a-lifetime trip to the Galápagos Islands with Lindblad/National Geographic Expeditions.
-See Galápagos as Darwin did—aboard an intimate expedition ship equipped to give you the most engaging experience possible.
-Learn more about Galápagos Aboard National Geographic Islander.
+W.M.
+Keck Professor of Environmental Analysis Char Miller PZ ’75, PO P’03 led a trip to the Galápagos Islands with Lindblad/National Geographic Expeditions where alumni and families saw Galápagos as Darwin did—aboard an intimate expedition ship.

 Led by John Sutton Miner Professor of History and Professor of Classics Ken Wolf, guest enjoyed a walking tour of Burgundy.
 Burgundy, the east-central region of France so well known for its food and wine, was also an incubator for two of the most distinctive features of the European Middle Ages: monasticism and crusade.
 This trip provided the perfect context for exploring “holy violence” in the Middle Ages and its implications for the twenty-first century.